varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    After this exercise, you should have a very good idea on how ``Vary`` and ``hash_data();`` work.
-   The exercise only looks for the ``Cookie`` header, but the same rules apply to any other header.
+   The exercise only looks for the ``Cookie`` header field, but the same rules apply to any other header.

 ..
 TODO for the author: to create a solution for this exercise